Neerajs24/CODTECH-Task1/README.md

 # CODTECH-Task1

-#Name: Neeraj Kasera
+@Name: Neeraj Kasera
-#Company: CODTECH IT SOLUTIONS
+@Company: CODTECH IT SOLUTIONS
-#ID: CT08DS1553
+@ID: CT08DS1553
-#Domain: Web Development
+@Domain: Web Development

 # Overview of the Project
 This project is a simple responsive e-commerce website built using HTML, CSS, and JavaScript.
 It demonstrates the basic structure and functionality of an online store, including product listings, a shopping cart, and dynamic updates to the cart's contents and total price.